-Aleksey Dobrynin enhanced the JetBrains/intellij-community repository by developing and refining IDE features focused on Java and Kotlin codebases.
-Over two months, he delivered JUnit 5 and 6 testing framework improvements, including new test runners, parameterized tests, and suite rerun capabilities, which streamlined test automation and reliability.
-He improved JPMS module resolution for more accurate element selection and contributed to Kotlin developer experience through better quick fixes and unused code highlighting.
-Aleksey also addressed threading and initialization issues, notably stabilizing freeze-chain monitoring.
-His work demonstrated depth in code analysis, IDE development, and backend engineering, resulting in faster, more stable development cycles.
+Aleksey Dobrynin enhanced the JetBrains/intellij-community repository by delivering robust improvements to IDE testing frameworks and module resolution over a two-month period.
+He implemented advanced JUnit 5 and 6 support, including new test runners, parameterized tests, and suite rerun capabilities, streamlining test automation and reliability for Java and Kotlin codebases.
+Aleksey also improved JPMS module resolution accuracy and contributed to Kotlin developer experience through better quick fixes and unused code highlighting.
+His work addressed threading and initialization order issues, notably stabilizing freeze-chain monitoring, which improved IDE performance and reduced regressions.
+These contributions demonstrated depth in Java, Kotlin, and IDE development.

 September 2025: Delivered key enhancements to JetBrains/intellij-community, including JUnit 6 framework support with a new test runner and annotations, and a critical EdtFreezeChainMonitor initialization order fix.
 These efforts reduce test friction, improve freeze-chain monitoring reliability, and enhance IDE performance during read/write operations, delivering measurable business value in test efficiency and runtime stability.